Who we are and what we do

 - The Doctoral Program in Educational Innovation and Intervention was launched in collaboration with the University of Vic-Central University of Catalonia.

-- UNIBASQ and ANECA approved our Degree Programs in Early Childhood Education and Primary Education in the blended learning format.
+- ANECA approved our Degree Programs in Early Childhood Education and Primary Education in the blended learning format.

 - The option of doing a complete degree or second qualification entirely online was offered for the first time.